Program_BA in Psychology

 Thoughts, emotions, behaviour, and the brain make you who you are and change how you work, live and learn with others.
 Study psychology to understand human behaviour and the factors that drive it (and you).

-Psychology is the scientific study of thought, emotion and behaviour, with a focus on the dynamic interplay of biology and environment.
-In this program you will learn about a cross-section of areas within Psychology—social, cognitive, developmental, clinical, neuro/biological, and health—linked by a focus on wellness and creative problem-solving.
+Psychology is the scientific study of thought, emotion and behaviour, focusing on the dynamic interplay of biology and environment.
+In this program, you will learn about a cross-section of areas within Psychology—social, cognitive, developmental, clinical, neuro/biological, and health—linked by a focus on wellness and creative problem-solving.

-This program includes many opportunities for experiential learning, such as community service and applied research, providing you with hands-on exposure to the application of psychology to solve problems and create positive social impact.
-The skills you develop in this program will prepare you for employment in a wide variety of sectors, as well as for graduate level education in psychology or a related field, or for entry into professional programs such as law or medicine.
+Through community service and applied research, you will experience hands-on exposure to the application of psychology to solve problems and create a positive social impact.
+The skills you develop in this program will prepare you for employment in a wide variety of sectors, as well as for graduate-level education in psychology or a related field, or entry into professional programs such as law or medicine.

 Work-integrated Learning